geoserver/geoserver/doc/en/user/source/services/wps/administration.rst

 Unlike the "Dismiss" vendor operation this UI allows to also dismiss synchronous processes.
 Once the process dismissal is complete, the process execution will disappear from the table (in accordance with the WPS specification).

-Completed processes can also be dismissed, this will cause all on disk resources associated to the processe to be removed immediately, instead of waiting for the regular time based expiration.
+Completed processes can also be dismissed, this will cause all on disk resources associated to the process to be removed immediately, instead of waiting for the regular time based expiration.